liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/02-document-repository-configuration/02-using-advanced-file-system-store.markdown

 3. Copy the `.config` file to each node's `[Liferay Home]/osgi/configs` folder.

 4. Restart @product@ on the nodes.

 @product@ is using the advanced file system store.

 +$$$

-**Warning:** If a database transaction rollback occurs in the Document Library, file system changes that have occurred since the start of the transaction won't be reversed.
+**Warning:** If a database transaction rollback occurs in the Document Library, file system changes that have occurred since the start of the transaction aren't reversed.
 Inconsistencies between Document Library files and those in the file system store can occur and may require manual synchronization.

 $$$